 My tour was guided by Holly-Anne (If you read this, let me know if I spelled your name right) and she explained the history of the cave before we headed inside.
 She pointed out all the important information and interesting facts inside the cave.
 This is a living cave, so stay on the trail and only touch the handrails and nothing else.
 Spoiler alert: You will be allowed to touch a stalagmite on your way out.

-It seems they all run the same script as for explaining the history and but the woman who lead my group into the cave was pretty good in pointing out all the important formations and highlights of the cave.
+It seems they all run the same script as for explaining the history and but the woman who lead my group into the cave was pretty good at pointing out all the important formations and highlights of the cave.
 All the guides “play” a similar script.
 Really they all sound the same and it sounds more like a reading of a piece of paper than pure passion.
 It was still informative for us and Holly-Anne was a pretty good guide.
 Speaking of the way into the cave.
 It is about a half-mile trip and you will walk over 444 stairs on your way in and again on your way out.
 Some of the staircases are steep.
 It’s recommended to bring good hiking boots.
 Along the way, you get to see fascinating stalactites, stalagmites, and banded travertine within nine rooms.
 Minnetonka Cave has a few good examples of cave bacon (officially known as layered flowerstone).
 Besides these formations, Minnetonka Cave also serves as a refuge for several species of bats.
 You also get to experience complete darkness, while they turn off the lights briefly.
 Don’t worry, they will ask for permission before they do it and if anyone is not comfortable with it, the lights will stay on.

 Overall a good tour with some great examples of what mother nature is capable of.
 If you visit this area, it should be on your to-do list.